-ASAN is a partner organization on the Autism NOW National Resource and Information Center, which is funded by a grant to The Arc via the U.S. Administration on Developmental Disabilities.
+ASAN was a partner organization on the Autism NOW National Resource and Information Center, which was funded by a grant to The Arc via the U.S. Administration on Developmental Disabilities.
 The Autism NOW Center seeks to disseminate information and resources about autism to a wide range of people, including Autistic people, parents, and others interested in autism.
 The Center provides an information and referral call center, which can be reached at 1-855-828-8476.
 Activities of the Center reflect the principles of inclusion, integration, independence, and self-determination as set forth in the Developmental Disabilities Assistance and Bill of Rights Act of 2000.

-Services provided by ASAN include directing and managing special projects, including social media exchanges, and providing liaison with the Center’s Advisory Committee.
+Services provided by ASAN included directing and managing special projects, including social media exchanges, and providing liaison with the Center’s Advisory Committee.
 ASAN took the lead in developing the Center’s Core Values statement.
 ASAN chapters in five regions of the country worked to create focus groups on ethics and values of the Autistic, autism, and developmental disability communities.
 ASAN developed an online survey on ethics and values.
 The results of the focus groups, survey, and other input formed the basis for a final report and Statement of Core Values.

 Loud Hands: Autistic People, Speaking is a collection of essays written by and for Autistic people.
 Spanning from the dawn of the Neurodiversity movement to the blog posts of today, Loud Hands: Autistic People, Speaking catalogues the experiences and ethos of the Autistic community and preserves both diverse personal experiences and the community’s foundational documents together side by side.

-Questions addressed by the contributors include what does autism mean to you; why does Autistic culture matter; what do you wish you had known growing up Autistic; how can the Autistic community cultivate resilience; what does “loud hands” mean to you; and how do you have loud hands?
+Questions addressed by the contributors include: what does autism mean to you; why does Autistic culture matter; what do you wish you had known growing up Autistic; how can the Autistic community cultivate resilience; what does “loud hands” mean to you; and how do you have loud hands?
 The anthology is the first of a projected series featuring contributions from Autistic writers stressing the preservation and celebration of Autistic culture and resilience.

 This Community Based Participatory Research project seeks to understand the relationship between violence, victimization, and health in people with developmental disabilities.
-The Autistic Self Advocacy Network is collaborating on this project along with the University of Montana, Oregon Health and Science University, Portland State University, Self Advocates As Leaders, Bitter Root Valley People First, and Summit Independent Living Center.
+The Autistic Self Advocacy Network collaborated on this project along with the University of Montana, Oregon Health and Science University, Portland State University, Self Advocates As Leaders, Bitter Root Valley People First, and Summit Independent Living Center.
 For more information, see the AUCD 2009 RTOIs.

 Although college students with disabilities often receive accommodations, they usually do not have the opportunity to take classes about the history of Americans with disabilities and the disability rights movement.
 They also are not specifically taught how to advocate for better support for people with disabilities.

-Produced by the Autistic Self Advocacy Network and funded by the Daniel Jordan Fiddle Foundation, this project focuses on teaching Autistic college students how to engage in policy advocacy through their college campuses.
+Produced by the Autistic Self Advocacy Network and funded by the Daniel Jordan Fiddle Foundation, this project focused on teaching Autistic college students how to engage in policy advocacy through their college campuses.
 Topics covered in our Empowering Disabled Leaders booklet include how to form effective student groups, disability history and disability laws, and strategies to bring about systems change in higher education.